Pyongu/twitter_coronavirus/README.md

 ## MapReduce

 [MapReduce](https://en.wikipedia.org/wiki/MapReduce) is done in three main steps: Partition, Map, and Reduce.
-The partition step was already done for my by Professor Izbicki.
-The tweets were spilt up into into one file per Day
+The partition step was already done for by Professor Izbicki.
+The tweets were spilt up into into one file per day

 **Map:**